Polypropylene, Polyester, and Nylon: More Than You Ever Wanted to Know About Materials

 Cost vs. Value

 Because we offer tens of thousands of promotional products, you will often come across similar products made out of different materials.
-For example, compare the Cinch-Up Backpack to the Drawstring Bag.
+For example, compare the Cinch-Up Backpack to the Drawstring Backpack.
 At first glance at the product images, they both appear to be about the same.
 Why would one cost more than the other at the same quantity price point?

 In this case, both the cost and the value of the Cinch-Up Backpack are higher than the Drawstring Bag.
 The one you choose will depend on your budget, target audience, event, and marketing strategy.
 Is quantity or quality more important for your specific goal?
 Does your imprint require fine details, or is it a large design with no extraneous lines?